LegacyFixer

 Review the public demo

-1. Read-only status page showing the scan result, queue/run timing, and generated pull request link.
+1. Read-only passive status page showing a successful scan with dependency findings and no pull request opened.

-LegacyFixer is currently available only for selected beta repositories.
-It is not an open self-serve beta.
+LegacyFixer is currently available for selected repositories through controlled early access.
+It is not an open self-serve product yet.

-To request access, email [email protected] with a small public Python repository you would be comfortable testing on.
-If the repository fits the current beta scope, we will confirm the next steps.
+To request access, email [email protected] with a Python repository you would be comfortable reviewing in a controlled maintenance workflow.
+If the repository fits the current scope, we will confirm the next steps.

 1. Send the GitHub repository URL for review.